slint-ui/slint/docs/langref.md

 Return the color as in CSS.
 Like in CSS, These two functions are actually aliases that can take 3 or for parameter.
 The first 3 parameters can be either number between 0 and 255, or percentage with a `%` unit.
 The fourth value, if present, is an alpha value between 0 and 1.
-(Unlike in CSS, the comas are mendatory)
+(Unlike in CSS, the comas are mandatory)

 ## Font Handling